Launching Peer Server

 Clearing Peer Server Database

-To clear the Peer Server database of the default profile (that is profile1), run the clearDBServer.bat executable file present in the <fiorano_installation_dir>\esb\server\bin folder or go to this location and execute the script below:
+To clear the Peer Server database of the default profile (that is profile1), run the clearDBServer.bat executable file present in the <fiorano_installation_dir>\esb\server\bin folder or browse to this location and execute the following script:

-To clear the Peer Server database of a specific profile (other than the default profile), double-click the clearDBServer.bat file present in the <fiorano_installation_dir>\esb\server\bin folder or go to this location and execute the script below specifying the profile name:
+To clear the Peer Server database of a specific profile (other than the default profile), double-click the clearDBServer.bat file present in the <fiorano_installation_dir>\esb\server\bin folder or browse to this location and execute the following script with the profile option as shown below:

-The operations listed below are available when this script is executed.
+The following operations are available when this script is executed from which you may choose the option of your preference:

 |1.
 File BasedDatastore||Clears the local cache of the Peer server.|